Notice: This page requires JavaScript to function properly.

 Basic Merge Workflow

-Let’s first take a look at the two latest commits.
-Remember, we are currently on the feature/new-feature branch.
+First, view the two most recent commits.
+Remember, you are currently on the feature/new-feature branch.

-As you can see, our master branch is one commit behind, however, before merging changes, we have to switch to the branch where we want to incorporate the changes.
-Let’s switch to the master branch and display the two latest commits on this branch:
+As you can see, the master branch is one commit behind.
+Before merging, you must switch to the branch where the changes will be integrated.
+Switch to the master branch and display the two most recent commits on it:

-The master branch is indeed one commit behind the feature branch, so let's merge them.
-To initiate the merge process, we should use the git merge command and specify the branch we want to merge into the current branch.
-For example, to merge a feature branch named feature/new-feature into the master branch, we should run the following command:
+The master branch is indeed one commit behind the feature branch.
+To merge them, use the git merge command and specify the branch to merge into the current branch.
+For example, to merge the feature/new-feature branch into master, run:

 Note